xformerfhs/ngramcounter/README.md

 For n-gram counting this encoding needs to be specified.
 This is what the `encoding` option is for.

-It can have any of the following values:
+It can have a lot of values that represent all the encodings that Go supports.
+Here are the most important ones:

 | Name        | Meaning                                                          |
 |-------------|------------------------------------------------------------------|